-Online Program Partnership Practices: Exemplary models of multi-campus partnerships and/or intra-campus collaborations for the delivery of online programs.
+Online Program Partnership Practices: Exemplary models of multi-campus or global partnerships and/or intra-campus collaborations for the delivery of online courses or programs.

 All effective practice submissions will be made available to the Open SUNY Community for review and consideration.
 The Open SUNY Community will have the opportunity to vote, and the effective practices that earn the most votes will be recognized.
 The Effective Practice Awards are conferred annually at the Open SUNY Summit.

 Timeline for 2020 Submissions (Round 6)